jakeMulhern/Garage_Application/README.md

 -If you will be pushing any commits to GitHub create a .gitignore file and include config.py.

-To confirm that the application was built correctly you may run the following:
+To confirm that the application was built correctly you may run the following command in the terminal with the virtual environment still activated:

 ```sh
 $ python manage.py runserver